-The small reduction of 16-18 learner numbers of 2.7% is lower than the 9% reduction in demographics for this age group in the College's main partner schools indicating that the College continues to be successful in recruiting a greater proportion of learners in this core age-group.
-The reduction in Apprentices is due to a planned reduction in subcontracting whereas the College has been more successful in establishing internal growth.
-Though Higher Education volumes were flat and below planned levels there was an increase in the proportion of higher valued full-time programmes.
+There was an increase in 16-18 Classroom student numbers of 4.9% indicating that the College continues to be successful in recruiting a greater proportion of learners in this core age-group.
+The small drop in numbers of Apprentices is due to difficulties experienced around the introduction of the new Apprenticeship reforms, however this is not as high as the average fall in Apprenticeship numbers experienced nationally.
+The drop in Higher Education volumes is largely due reduced enrolments on programmes that had previously run with a delay in the introduction of new programmes which have started in 2018/19.
 The growth in other funded learners was largely due to increased working with employers through full cost and European funded programmes.

-Student Achievements
+Student achievements